VENUCODE/codecov2/README.md

 - Invalid data types (non-numeric values)

-Branch ruleset should be passed to merge this PR
+Branch ruleset should be passed to merge this PR changed